Latest Missouri Odds: College Basketball, College Football and More

 Missouri Football

 After a rough stretch in recent years, Mizzou football has been trending upward, finishing in the AP Top 10 in 2023 and No. 19 in 2024.
-The Tigers are looking to build on that success and make a push for the College Football Playoff, fueled by a 21–5 record over the past two seasons and a strong returning core.
-While they didn’t crack the preseason AP Top 25, early predictions still projected a winning record and potential for even more.
+The Tigers built on that momentum in 2025, fueled by a 21-5 record over 2023-24 and a strong returning core.
+While they didn't crack the preseason AP Top 25 last season, early predictions still projected a winning record, and potential for even more.

 Types of Bets You Can Place on the Mizzou Tigers